therealharsh/llama-project/README.md

 <u>Website:</u> http://www.ratsvalidator.com/llama-project <br>
 <u>GitHub page:</u> http://therealharsh.github.io/llama-project<br>

-Llama Talk is a project built as a project for a Zinternship focusing on the UX/UI rather than functionality<br>
+Llama Talk is a project built as a project for a Zinternship which focuses on UX/UI design rather than functionality<br>

 <b>The Concept:</b> An online network for Llamas to talk to one another and learn more about each other<br>
 <u>About:</u> http://www.ratsvalidator.com/llama-app/about.html<br>